ChimeraCoder/MLang/datatypes.markdown

 ######Trill

-A trill is a pair of notes that are played
+A trill is a pair of notes that are close to each other and played in rapid succession.
+(For example, in classical music, which has 12 notes on the chromatic scale, the two notes must be two adjacent notes on the chromatic scale, like an F# and a G).

 ####Extra